BEACON VOICES

 Elizabeth Herrera

-Co-Founder and Director of Community Advancement for Casa Azul de Wilson
+Co-Founder And Director of Community Advancement OF Casa Azul de Wilson

 Elizabeth Herrera is a passionate advocate for Latino education and empowerment as the Co-Founder and Director of Community Advancement for Casa Azul de Wilson.
-Raised as a first-generation Mexican-American in Wilson, NC, Elizabeth experienced the struggles immigrant families face, inspiring her to promote educational equity and civic engagement.
-Since graduating from UNC-Chapel Hill in 2019, she has worked to assist underrepresented students in overcoming language barriers and accessing higher education.
 Through Casa Azul, Elizabeth empowers Latino families to thrive academically and beyond.

 Flor Herrera-Picasso